Crocodile Dundee (character): Crocodile Dundee in Los Angeles

 The third movie, Crocodile Dundee in Los Angeles, is set around 13 years later.
 Mick is living with Sue and their 9-year-old son Mikey.
-Now that it is illegal to kill saltwater crocodiles in Australia, Mick is forced to relocate and wrestle crocodiles.
-Sue replaces a worker at her father's newspaper who died mysteriously, so Mick and Mikey travel with Sue to Los Angeles while she fills the position until a full replacement is found.
-Together they travel around Los Angeles and the usual fish-out-of-water jokes occur.
+Now that killing saltwater crocodiles is illegal in Australia, Mick is forced to relocate and wrestle crocodiles.
+Sue replaces a worker at her father's newspaper who died mysteriously, so Mick and Mikey travel with Sue to Los Angeles, while she fills the position until a full replacement is found.
+Together, they travel around Los Angeles and the usual fish-out-of-water jokes occur.
 Mick uses his detective skills to discover that a film crew had been smuggling paintings that had supposedly been destroyed years earlier (during the Yugoslav Wars), and that they have killed a reporter for getting too close to the truth.
 The guilty members of the crew are arrested, and Mick and Sue then finally get married back in Australia.

 Status as an Australian icon

 Due to the popularity of the character outside of Australia, Crocodile Dundee has become something of an icon of Australia.
-He appeared in commercials for the Subaru Outback which, although a Japanese car, was given an Australian image to suggest its toughness and ability to compete with other sport-utility vehicles.
+He appeared in commercials for the Subaru Outback, which although a Japanese car, was given an Australian image to suggest its toughness and ability to compete with other sport-utility vehicles.
 He also appeared in the closing ceremony of the 2000 Summer Olympics.
 The character has been used in tourism ads.